stark1tty/awesome-PhD/README.md

 #### Social Networking
 - [ACADEMICS ON MASTODON](https://github.com/nathanlesage/academics-on-mastodon): A list of various resources for the [Fediverse](https://fedi.tips/what-is-mastodon-what-is-the-fediverse/), notably lists consisting of academics by discipline on Mastodon and general guidance for academic use.
 Not to be missed is the [MASTODON MEDIA LIST](https://docs.google.com/document/u/0/d/1TTtXbf0yDXHKXwR9jpZ4kU79mmiZT5KIM7U4tBr83hY/mobilebasic) which contains a directory of various organisations and publications, including academic journals on Mastodon.
 - [COMMENTARY ON THE ENSHITTIFICATION OF ACADEMIC SOCIAL MEDIA](https://thesiswhisperer.com/2023/07/10/academicenshittification/): So, what should individual academics and universities, especially units like mine tasked with supporting researchers, *do* about social media in light of current events?
+- [MANDER.XYZ](https://mander.xyz/): A Lemmy instance dedicated to nature and science.
-- [TRUESCIPHI](https://truesciphi.org/) - Various comprehensive science, philosophy, and mathematics lists covering podcasts, Mastodon, and Twitter.
+- [TRUESCIPHI](https://truesciphi.org/): Various comprehensive science, philosophy, and mathematics lists covering podcasts, Mastodon, and Twitter.
 - [TWITTER FOR SCIENTISTS](https://t4scientists.com/): A handy guide on how to start off on Twitter if you're a scientist.

 ### Writing

 #### Advice
 - [7 SINS OF WRITING](https://www.hamilton.edu/academics/centers/writing/seven-sins-of-writing): Advice on common tropes to avoid from Hamilton University.
+- [BECOMING AN ACADEMIC WRITER](https://www.amazon.co.uk/Becoming-Academic-Writer-Exercises-Productive/dp/1452203865): Becoming an Academic Writer helps you gain control over writing and publishing, master specific aspects of academic writing, and improve your productivity.
+Patricia Goodson′s book offers weekly exercises and tools to achieve these goals.
 - [LEADERSHIP LAB](https://youtu.be/vtIzMaLkCaM): If you want to know how to write effectively, watch this video.
+- [SENSE AND STRUCTURE](https://journals.aom.org/doi/abs/10.5465/amr.2016.0225): The Core Building Blocks of an Academy of Management Article
+- [THE CRAFT OF SCIENTIFIC WRITING](https://link.springer.com/book/10.1007/978-1-4419-8288-9): Offers well-tested advice, having been used by research engineers and scientists at many national labs and universities for over twenty years.
 - [THE ELEMENTS OF STYLE](https://faculty.washington.edu/heagerty/Courses/b572/public/StrunkWhite.pdf): This book is intended for use in English courses in which the practice of composition is combined with the study of literature.
 It aims to give in brief space the principal requirements of plain English style.
+- [WRITE NO MATTER WHAT](https://www.amazon.co.uk/Write-Matter-What-Academics-Publishing/dp/022646170X/ref=sr_1_1?adgrpid=51898218943&hvadid=606062346428&hvdev=c&hvlocphy=9045311&hvnetw=g&hvqmt=e&hvrand=5510586911185471731&hvtargid=kwd-300809487294&hydadcr=12122_2380614&keywords=write+no+matter+what&qid=1693255077&sr=8-1): Jensen begins by busting the myth that universities are supportive writing environments.
+She points out that academia, an arena dedicated to scholarship, offers pressures that actually prevent scholarly writing.
+She shows how to acknowledge these less-than-ideal conditions, and how to keep these circumstances from draining writing time and energy.
+Jensen introduces tools and techniques that encourage frequent, low-stress writing.
+She points out common ways writers stall and offers workarounds that maintain productivity.
+Her focus is not on content, but on how to overcome whatever stands in the way of academic writing.
+- [WRITING YOUR JOURNAL ARTICLE IN 12 WEEKS](https://wendybelcher.com/writing-advice/writing-your-journal-article-in-twelve/): This book takes this overwhelming task and breaks it into small, manageable steps.
+For the past decade, this guide has been the go-to source for those creating articles for peer-reviewed journals.
+It has enabled thousands to overcome their anxieties and produce the publications that are essential to succeeding in their fields.

 #### Editing Tools
 - [ACADEMIZER](https://x.writefull.com/academizer): Writefull's Academizer makes your informal sentence appropriate for an academic text.